JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/scope.md

 - Variable `t`: there is no global variable with the same name.
 A new local variable is created.
 - Variable `s`: there is a global variable with the same name.
 The assignment in the soft scope is ambiguous, and a new local variable is created.

 In our example, the variable `s` is defined before the loop as global.
 In the loop, we get a warning that the assignment to `s` in soft scope is ambiguous, and a new local variable `s` is created instead.
-The behaviour described above can be changed by specifying the `local` variable.
+The behaviour described above can be changed by specifying that variable `s` is `local`.

 ```jldoctest softscope; output = false
 code_local = """